 In The Companion Guide to Northumbria Edward Grierson describes Warkworth as “one of the most exciting small towns in Britain”.
 With about 1,500 residents, most people would name Warkworth a village rather than a town.
 Strolling through Warkworth the words ‘picturesque’ and ‘relaxing’ strike me as far more appropriate than ‘exciting.’

 Locals like to tell visitors that Rumour, scene setting in Shakespeare’s Henry IV, Part II, refers to Warkworth’s castle as a “worm-eaten hold of ragged stone.”
 The Bard, it seems, was employing a healthy dose of poetic license.
 The keep, now under the management of English Heritage, looks to be in decent shape even today.
 Opening times vary, according to the season, so it’s worth calling +44 (0) 1665 711423 to check when the castle opens to the public

-Warkworth is 36 miles (58 km) north of Newcastle-upon-Tyne, whose Theatre Royal has hosted numerous performances by the Royal Shakespeare Company’s base for autumn performances.
-It takes little more than 30 minutes to drive here from Tyneside.
-That opens possibilities for weekends featuring an afternoon or evening at the Theatre Royal plus walks along the region’s desolate, beautiful beaches or up in the greenery of the Northumberland National Park.
+Warkworth is 29 miles north of Newcastle-upon-Tyne, whose Theatre Royal has hosted numerous performances by the Royal Shakespeare Company.
+That opens possibilities for weekends featuring an afternoon or evening at the theatre plus walks along the region’s desolate, beautiful beaches or up in the greenery of the Northumberland National Park.

 Harry Hotspur and Warkworth